SAVE THE DATE: March 4th to March 5th, 2026. Washington DC, Georgetown Law

 The purpose of the Personalized Therapeutics Clinic is to provide expert consultative input from a Clinical Pharmacologist regarding medication issues.
 Examples include complex issues concerning pharmacogenomics, polypharmacy, drug-drug interactions, drug-food interactions, drug-herbal interactions, and dosing in the context of organ dysfunction.

-We are recruiting for a clinical study named, “Evaluating the Effectiveness of a Personalized Therapeutics Clinic on Drug-Drug and Drug-Gene Interactions,” or the “Personalized Therapeutics Study” for short, which combines the use of pharmacogenomics with the establishment of the novel Personalized Therapeutics Clinic at UChicago Medicine.
+We are recruiting for a clinical study, “Evaluating the Effectiveness of a Personalized Therapeutics Clinic on Drug-Drug and Drug-Gene Interactions,” or the “Personalized Therapeutics Study” for short, which combines the use of pharmacogenomics with the establishment of the novel Personalized Therapeutics Clinic at UChicago Medicine.
 Participants in this study ultimately have the opportunity to undergo genetic testing and have subsequent results analyzed to determine potentially-adverse drug-drug interactions (DDIs) and drug-gene interactions (DGIs).

 For those participants whose DNA is genetically tested, they also have the opportunity to attend a virtual appointment(s) with a healthcare provider from the PTC who will discuss with participants the pharmacogenomic results and their implications.